urunsiyabend/chaosgamepython/README.md

 PygameGraphicDrawer is a concrete implementation of GraphicDrawer abstract class.
 It uses PyGame to draw the points on the screen.

+### GUI application
+You can run `app.py` to launch a small GUI with a side bar.
+Select the shape from the dropdown, set the iteration count (default is 100000) and press **Run** to start the simulation.

 ## Built-in shapes
 ### Sierpinski triangle